 Can I look for a new job?

 Yes.
 You can always look for a new job whether or not you're furloughed, have been fired, or are still employed.
-Under normal circumstances, those receiving unemployment benefits are required to look for a new job in order to keep getting assistance.
+Under normal circumstances, those receiving unemployment benefits are required to maintain a job search in order to continue coverage.

 Can I work if I've been furloughed?